genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/03_foundation-header.md

 In this next example, we have put a set of example options set in the flyout menu.
 ![The sidebar included with the header opened with some example content](/img/foundation-header-sidebar.png)

-## Header Set-up
+## Header set-up

-### Seed Apps
+### Seed apps

-A lot of the Genesis seed apps come with the header setup by default.
-To verify you can do a text search in the client code for the `<foundation-header>` tag.
+A lot of the Genesis seed apps come with the Header set up by default.
+To verify, you can do a text search in the client code for the `<foundation-header>` tag.
-In this case you only need to do the customisations as mentioned in [customising the header](#customising-the-header).
+In this case, you only need to do the customisations described in [customising the header](#customising-the-header).

 :::tip
-The `allRoutes` array that you need to change to set the navigation buttons on the header are found in `client/web/src/routes/config.ts`.
+The `allRoutes` array, which you need to change to set the navigation buttons on the Header, is found in **client/web/src/routes/config.ts**.
 :::

-### Manual Setup
+### Manual set-up

 To enable this micro front-end in your application, follow the steps below.

-- Add `@genesislcap/foundation-header` as a dependency in your *package.json* file.
+- Add `@genesislcap/foundation-header` as a dependency in your **package.json** file.
 Whenever you change the dependencies of your project, ensure you run the bootstrap command again.
-For more info see the [pacakge.json basics](../01_basics/04_package-json-basics.md).
+There is more information in the [pacakge.json basics](../01_basics/04_package-json-basics.md) page.

 ```javascript
 {